Where Does Metaverse Rank in the Trend Scale?

 Metaverse 2023: the development

 Mark Zuckerberg had grandiose visions of the Metaverse as the future of the internet, promising seamless interactions in virtual worlds.
 Despite media hype and impressive projections, the technology failed to deliver on its promise.
 Instead of futuristic vistas, users witnessed awkward virtual interviews.
-The Metaverse also suffered from an identity crisis, lacking a clear use case, target audience, and a basic business proposition.
+The Metaverse also suffered from an identity crisis, lacking a clear use case, a target audience, and a basic business proposition.

 Businesses rushed to join the Metaverse trend, with various companies investing in it, from Microsoft to cryptocurrency projects.
 Wall Street projections were sky-high, but the Metaverse struggled to attract users.
 For instance, Decentraland, a well-funded crypto-based Metaverse product, had only a small number of daily active users, far from expectations.

 The demise of the Metaverse should serve as a cautionary tale in tech history.
 It was driven more by share price goals than a genuine vision for human interaction.
 The tech industry, venture capital community, and Mark Zuckerberg himself should reflect on their roles in promoting a concept that ultimately failed.
 The abrupt shift away from the Metaverse also raises questions about Zuckerberg's leadership at Meta, with the company's future uncertain.
 According to Statista, Meta’s Metaverse project recorded an operating loss of $4.0 billion, following an eye-watering total of $13.7 billion in 2022.
-That’s on top of a $10.2 billion loss in 2021, $6.6 billion in 2020 and $4.5 billion in 2019, bringing the total wager for Zuckerberg’s big bet close to $40 billion over a period of four years.
+That’s on top of a $10.2 billion loss in 2021, $6.6 billion in 2020, and $4.5 billion in 2019, bringing the total wager for Zuckerberg’s big bet close to $40 billion over a period of four years.
 Despite aggressive cost-cutting measures, Meta still expects Reality Labs operating losses to increase year-over-year in 2023.

 Image: Unsplash